Chidananda Saraswati

 Chidananda's birth name was Sridhar Rao.
 He received a Bachelor of Arts degree from Loyola College, Chennai.
-He took to a life of renunciation in 1936, and joined the Sivananda Ashram run by Sivananda Saraswati in Rishikesh in 1943.
+He pursued a life of renunciation in 1936 and joined the Sivananda Ashram run by Sivananda Saraswati in Rishikesh in 1943.

-He was appointed General Secretary of the Divine Life Society in 1948.
-He was initiated into the Sannyas order by his guru, Sivananda, on Guru Purnima day, 10 July 1949.
-It was then that he received his monastic name "Chidananda", which means "one who is consciousness and bliss".
+He was appointed as General Secretary of the Divine Life Society in 1948.
+He was initiated into the Sannyas order by his guru, Sivananda, on the day of Guru Purnima, 10 July 1949.
+It was then that he received his monastic name "Chidananda," meaning "one who is consciousness and bliss".

-He was elected President of the Divine Life Society in August 1963, upon the death of Sivananda.
+He was elected as president of the Divine Life Society in August 1963, upon the death of Sivananda.

 Chidananda Saraswati died on 28 August 2008, at 20:11 pm.